khuu-cindy/Employee-Attrition-Cost/README.md

 # Employee-Attrition-Cost

-I've developed an understanding of the financial impact of employee attrition by evaluated attrition by department and job role and estimate the cost attributed.
+I've developed an understanding of the financial impact of employee attrition by evaluating attrition by department and job role while also estimating the attributed costs.

-Attached is an analysise to get a business understanding of what is currently happening with this business and a final chart.
+Attached is an analysis to get a business understanding of what is currently happening with this business and a final chart.